 .

-WooCommerce blocks Relevanssi in the admin product search at least from version 3.3.4 onwards.
-In order to have Relevanssi results in the WooCommerce admin product search, add this code to your theme functions.php:
+WooCommerce blocks Relevanssi in the admin product search from version 3.3.4 onwards.
+To have Relevanssi results in the WooCommerce admin product search, add this code to your site:

 add_filter( 'relevanssi_search_ok', 'rlv_product_search_override', 10, 2 ); function rlv_product_search_override( $ok, $query ) { if ( isset( $query->query_vars['product_search'] ) ) $ok = true; return $ok; } add_filter( 'relevanssi_modify_wp_query', 'rlv_product_search_modify' ); function rlv_product_search_modify( $query ) { if ( isset( $query->query_vars['product_search'] ) ) { unset( $query->query_vars['post__in'] ); $query->query_vars['s'] = $_REQUEST['s']; } return $query; }

 WooCommerce has a feature that automatically redirects searches to the product page if there’s just one search result found.
-If you find this annoying, you can disable the feature by adding this line to your theme functions.php:
+If you find this annoying, you can disable the feature by adding this snippet to your site:

 add_filter( 'woocommerce_redirect_single_search_result', '__return_false' );